 On the day, try to turn up about 10 minutes early.
 There’s paperwork to be completed and sometimes complimentary tea & coffee on site!
 The course itself consists of 7 hrs teaching along with 2 x 15 minute coffee breaks and a half hour for lunch.
 In total you can expect to be with us for 8 hrs (minimum!) but don’t worry – there’s plenty to do and the time will fly past.

 The course does involve practical work.
 That means you’ll be rolled around the floor by your classmates.
 Be prepared to do this.
 Yes the outfit you wore for the last office party was nice, but we’re saying it just might not be appropriate for today.

 Assessment & Certification

-For OFA1, WorkSafe BC requires three types of assessment on the day.
+For OFA1, WorkSafe BC requires two types of assessment on the day.

 1. Practical skills assessment.
 We’ll be watching you all day and you need to be good.
 You need to be especially good at the life-saving skills.
 If we get to the end of the day and you haven’t convinced your instructor that you could save their life, you won’t pass.

-You need to pass all three stages.
+You need to pass all two stages.
 For the exam, you’ll need to get 70%.
 Yes, we have failed people, so make sure you’re attentive on the day!